 There are two cobranded Alaska Airlines credit cards that offer free checked baggage.

 Meanwhile, several other cards offer general travel credits, which you can use to offset baggage fees.
 You’ll pay annual fees for most of these cards.
-If you want to pay no annual fee, consider the PenFed Pathfinder Rewards American Express® Card.

 Read more about how to get free checked bags